cpjhenry/ind/README.md

 **ind** is self-documenting.
 The extraction script (**getusage**) is included with this distribution.

-**rnum**, a simple script to calculate Roman numerals from decimal is also included.
+**rnum**, a simple script to calculate Roman numerals from decimal, is also included.

 **phases** calculates, with fair accuracy, the phase of the new and full